 Some people think that flying will be more expensive in the future.
 The theory is that since there will be less demand and airlines will need to follow new health regulations, which may include an empty middle seat, prices will go up.

 This is entirely possible, but I did a quick search of various destinations, and I have not noticed prices that I would consider higher than average.
 I’d argue that prices are going down in some cases as some airlines are eager to get passengers back on board.

 Even if you don’t have set dates in mind yet, you should be paying attention to hotel deals as some of the offers are incredible.

-One of the best deals out there right now is Fairmont’s Stay Close promotion, where you get every second night free on stays until the end of 2020.
+One of the best deals out there right now is Fairmont’s Stay Close promotion, where you get every second night free on stays until April 30, 2021.
 There is a one-night prepaid deposit required, but it’s fully refundable.
-This deal applies to many of the Fairmont hotels, but note that you need to book by June 26, 2020, for some of the properties.
+This deal applies to many of the Fairmont hotels.

 Although some of these deals have dates that may be outside of your comfort zone, it doesn’t hurt to make reservations now.
 Many of the offers I’m seeing have a short booking window, so if you think you might want to take advantage of a deal, do it, since you can cancel later without any fees if the travel you had in mind isn’t yet possible or still feels uncomfortable to you.